BaoyiCui/FinalProject-NumericalOptimizationInRobotics/README.md

 source devel/setup.bash
 roslaunch TOPP global_planning.launch
 ```
-A video showing the execution results can be found in [video].
+A video showing the execution results can be found in the folder `FinalProject-NumericalOptimizationInRobotics
+/video/`.